Soma Pujari, Co-Founder and Executive Trustee (KT-UK & KT-Gib)

 Libby leads programme development and manages the grants team.
 Libby has experience developing and managing education programmes through her previous roles as Director of Education at Tzedek, an international charity, and most recently in her role as Education Director at Movement for Reform Judaism.
 Libby has also co-ordinated education and teacher training programmes at the Science Museum.

-Roisin Blake, Senior Grants Manager
+Roisin Blake, Assistant Head of Grants and Special Projects Manager

 Roisin manages existing grants and explores new opportunities for grant making.
 Roisin’s background is in international development, with a particular interest in monitoring and evaluation.
 Before joining Kusuma, she worked at Sightsavers, evaluating education and social inclusion projects and has lived in Ukraine, working as Head of Donor Management for the HALO Trust’s landmine clearance programme.
 Roisin holds an BA from Cambridge University in Asian and Middle Eastern Studies and an MSc in International Development from Edinburgh University.